 “There is now real evidence of the potential transmissibility of Alzheimer’s,” says Thomas Wiesniewski M.D. a prion and Alzheimer’s researcher at New York University School of Medicine.
 “In fact, this ability to transmit an abnormal conformation is probably a universal property of amyloid-forming proteins (prions).”

-Unfortunately, the practice of dumping extreme quantities of sewage sludge on land has created an even bigger public health problem.
 It’s now killing wildlife and it still kills sea mammals.
 Livestock are not immune to the threat.

 Prions are the protein-based infectious agents responsible for a group of diseases called transmissible spongiform encephalopathy (TSE).
 The operative word is transmissible.
 TSEs are more commonly known as: